promregator/promregator/docs/references.md

 # Related Work

 While implementing and maintaining Promregator, we came across several other tools and offerings, which are related to the work we do.
-This page should serve you as "References" section, in case you are seeking for similar solutions:
+This page should serve you as "References" section, in case you are seeking for associated solutions:

 | Tool | Link | Notes |
 |------|------|-------|